-Wild Apricot is switching cloud platforms, moving to Amazon Web Services (AWS) on July 4th, 2017, beginning at 2:00 AM (ET).
+Wild Apricot has switched cloud platforms, moving to Amazon Web Services (AWS) as of July 4th, 2017.

 Some time ago, we realized our current hosting provider wasn’t delivering the service level our clients needed, and so we started exploring alternatives.